ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 # Implementing an inline widget

 In this tutorial you will learn how to implement an inline widget.
 We will build a "Placeholder" feature which allow the user to insert predefined placeholders into the document.
 We will use widget utils and conversion in order to define the behavior of this feature.
-Later on, we will create a dropdown for editor toolbar which will allow to insert predefined placeholders.
+Later on, we will use dropdown utils to create a dropdown for the toolbar which will allow to select a placeholder to insert.

 ## Before you start